Leave this site

 Alternatively, you may wish to share your views by joining the Merseyside Independent Advisory Group (MIAG).

-The MIAG is made up of a variety of community members, each of which have an interest or background in something that might resonate with yourself.
-The MIAG advise police on an array of matters, including:
+The MIAG is made up of a variety of community members, each with an interest or background in something that might resonate with you.
+The MIAG advises police on an array of matters, including:

 They also provide a critical eye over policing in order to ensure that officers and staff continue to serve and protect the public and operate transparently.

-To find out more information about the MIAG, please click here or alternatively, please contact [email protected] stating you have particular interest in Police Race Action Plan.
+To find out more information about the MIAG, please email: [email protected] stating that you have particular interest in the Police Race Action Plan.

 Partners unite to help improve confidence in young black students | Merseyside Police